 Opt-Out Process for Book Purchases

-Federal Pell-eligible students may opt-out of the book voucher/book promissory note process and receive a portion of their Federal Pell Grant to purchase books.
+Students eligible for Federal Pell Grants and/or Federal Student Loans may opt-out of the book voucher/book promissory note process and receive a portion of their Federal Financial Aid to purchase books.

-- To receive a portion of their Federal Pell Grant to purchase books, the student must request to opt-out of the established book voucher/book promissory note process.
+- To receive a portion of their Federal Pell Grant or Federal Student Loans to purchase books, the student must request to opt-out of the established book voucher/book promissory note process.

 - Barton’s Financial Aid Office will inform students how to opt out and will provide an electronic form for students to use to make the request.

-- The student must return the opt-out form by the expiration date.
+- The student must return the opt-out form by the first day of courses each semester.

 - Students with book scholarships are exempt from the opt-out refund.